Learn more about the Canada Gazette

 The Privy Council Office coordinates all of the regulations and other documents that are published in Part Ⅱ and sends the material to the Canada Gazette Directorate for publication.

 The Department of Justice maintains an online database of consolidated regulations.
-The Consolidated Statutes and Regulations of Canada CD-ROM may be purchased from the Government of Canada Publications Web site.

 Part Ⅲ: Acts of Parliament